imranfullstackdev/unolabsapi/readme.txt

     "nodemon": "^2.0.20"

-    i used multer to save the images images are stored in public/images folder
+    i used multer to save the pdf
+    pdf are stored in public/pdf folder